 Originating from Denmark, many other European countries have adopted this concept and have made it their own, and now it's has come to Australia.
 Pronounced Hue-gah, Hygge is a beautiful way to approach life by focusing on what makes you happy and content.
 Hygge celebrates simplicity and appreciation the small but truly important things.

 This article will guide you through 4 simple ways to make the most of your outdoor area and how to create a warm, cosy and welcoming space that reflects the essence of Hygge.

 While Hygge-ing the garden is about experiencing the sight and sounds of nature, it’s also about getting cosy.
 The most sure fire way to make your garden feel more Hygge is to bring some of the inside out.

 Create an Outdoor Living Area

 It all starts with a comfy outdoor lounge setting.
 Layer it up with cosy blankets and cushions.
-Make sure you have a place to place a drink and a good book with either a side table or coffee table.
+Make sure you have a place for a drink and a good book with either a side table or coffee table.
 Anchor these elements with a lovely outdoor rug, and don’t forget to bring out the hot water bottles.